May 13th - 16th , 2018

 At this conference you'll learn how to participate and compete for funding in these two programs that encourage small businesses to engage in Federal Research/Research and Development (R/R&D) and to commercialize your technological innovations.

 Portland - July 17th, 2018 (8a-3p) at Portland State University (Smith Memorial Union Building, #355)

 Seattle - July 18th, 2018 (8a-3p) at the Westin Seattle (downtown)

 The SBIR Road Tour is a national initiative to promote the Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) programs, which provide $2.5 billion annually in funding to small advanced technology firms to spur new technological discoveries and facilitate the commercialization of innovations.
-The NW stops of the SBIR Road Tour will be 1-day live events located in downtown Portland on July 17 and Seattle on July 18.
-These events provide an exceptional opportunity to meet directly with over 25 program managers from the 12 Federal agencies with SBIR/STTR programs.
+The Pacific Northwest stops of the SBIR Road Tour are 1-day, live events in Portland on July 17 and Seattle on July 18.
+These events provide an exceptional opportunity to meet directly with over 25 program managers from 15 federal agencies with SBIR/STTR programs.